-Napu'u Water Inc. (NWI) provides for the needs of Pu'u Lani Ranch, the community of Pu'u ana hulu, and Pu'u Wa'a Wa'a Ranch.
-Napu'u Water Inc. owns and operates two deep groundwater wells at the Pu'u Lani Ranch subdivision and Pu'u Wa'a Wa'a Ranch that access the Kiholo aguifer.
+Napu'u Water Inc. (NWI) provides for Pu'u Lani Ranch's needs, Pu'u ana hulu's community, and Pu'u Wa'a Wa'a Ranch.
+NWI. owns and operates two deep groundwater wells at the Pu'u Lani Ranch subdivision and Pu'u Wa'a Wa'a Ranch that access the Kiholo aquifer.
 NWI's water flows perhaps from both Mauna Loa and Mauna Kea.
 The Kiholo aquifer is recharged through rainfall as water percolates through the porous rock.
 It seems bizarre, but the island's groundwater sits atop underground seawater.
 That's because freshwater is less dense than saltwater; rain soaks into the island and forms a floating freshwater lens atop the layer of ocean water.
 In proportion, the freshwater lens is something like an iceberg: for every foot of water above sea level, there are 40 feet below it.
-Napu'u Water's submersible pumps pump the freshwater up approximately 2,500 ft from sea level to the wellheads.
-Water is then chlorinated for disinfection and is either used immediately by the community or stored in a 100,000-gallon storage tank and several smaller tanks totaling 42,500 gallons for future higher-demand periods.
+NWI's submersible pumps pump the freshwater up approximately 2,500 ft from sea level to the wellheads.
+Water is then chlorinated for disinfection and is either used immediately by the community or stored in a 100,000-gallon storage tank and smaller tanks totaling 42,500 gallons for future higher-demand periods.